 There are no anticipated effects to air and water quality, geology and soils, floodplains, wilderness, socioeconomics, or refuge management and operations document.
-Expanding the scope of this CD with the Viewpoint site is not anticipated to add any additional impacts, rather it is expected that less visitors will travel on 'Ōhiki road, thus improving current habitat conditions for endangered waterbirds with reduced vehicular strikes.
+Expanding the scope of this new CD with the Viewpoint site is not anticipated to add any additional impacts, rather it is expected that less visitors will travel on 'Ōhiki road, thus improving current habitat conditions for endangered waterbirds with reduced vehicular strikes.
 An Environmental Assessment was completed for the Viewpoint with a Finding of No Significant Impact (USFWS 2019).

 The Hanalei Valley, including the Refuge, contains numerous historic and pre-contact resources.
 During the 1980s, the Hanalei Valley was identified by the National Trust for Historic Preservation as an important site for rural preservation.
-Any potential impacts to cultural resources will be mitigated by stipulations outlined within this compatibility determination and associated SUPs and by including clear maps depicting areas of authorized access.
+Potential impacts to cultural resources exist, but stipulations outlined within this compatibility determination will mitigate potential impacts by including clear maps depicting areas of authorized access and prohibitions related to cultural resources.

 Use of the Refuge for wildlife observation and photography will generally instill an appreciation of wildlife, plants, and their habitats found on the Refuge.
-These activities support the Refuge's purposes and the Refuge System mission.
+These activities support the refuge's purposes and the Refuge System mission as they will not create noticeable disturbance with our focal species.